utshomax/postman-docs/src/pages/docs/getting-started/basics/about-postbot.md

 To use Postbot, look for the Postbot icon <img alt="Postbot icon" src="https://assets.postman.com/postman-docs/v10/icon-postbot-v10-16.jpg#icon" width="18px"> in the footer.
 Select the icon and enter a plain text prompt, and Postbot will help you complete your work.

-Here are other places in Postman where you can use Postbot:
+Here are ways you can use Postbot:

 * **Writing tests** - Postbot can add tests to your API requests based on your prompt.
 Use Postbot to add a new set of tests, visualize responses, save a field from a response, or fix your existing tests.
 For more information, see [using Postbot to write tests](/docs/writing-scripts/test-scripts#using-postbot-to-write-tests).
 * **Visualization** - Use Postbot to create a [visualizer](/docs/sending-requests/visualizer/) to easily view your response data as a  table, chart, or graph without writing any code.